-If you are not the right fit due to skill set or budget, suggest someone that can do the work.
+- If you are not the right fit due to your skill set or budget, suggest someone who can do the work.

-We were able to redevelop a client’s project for a reasonable amount.
-And it started from a paid audit.
+- We were able to redevelop a client’s project for a reasonable amount.
+And it started with a paid audit.
 The client may end up trusting you after you have done an audit.

 If you are able to vet clients in a timely manner then you know whom to deal with.